Advanced General Aviation Transport Experiments

+The Advanced General Aviation Transport Experiments (AGATE) project was an eight-year technology maturation project within the NASA Aeronautics Research Mission Directorate, implemented through an alliance of NASA, the FAA, the general aviation industry and a number of universities.
+Its goal was to revitalize the U.S. General Aviation (GA) industry capacity for deploying advancing technologies for small, technologically advanced aircraft (TAA), in the interest of advancing U.S. global leadership in GA.
+The vision included laying the technical foundations for TAA that would be relevant for more widely distributed public transportation among smaller regional, GA, and community airports across the Nation.
+The technologies addressed by the project included flight systems, propulsion sensors and controls, design and manufacturing, crash-worthiness, ice protection systems, and flight training systems.
+The objective of the research was to simplify aircraft operations while enhancing safety and utility in ways that would lead to revitalization of the GA industry.

+The AGATE project led to a follow-on initiative, Small Aviation Transportation System (SATS), focused on how TAA aircraft could operate safely and efficiently for travel to and from the thousands of airports in the U.S. The challenge to solve involved flight operations in airspace that did not have traditional Communications, Navigation, and Surveillance (CNS) infrastructure for air traffic management.
+The objective was to enable systems for aircraft self-sequencing, -merging, and - spacing in non-radar surveilled airspace.
+The Small Aviation Transportation System was intended to make many time-sensitive short-haul trips more affordable for public, business, medical, public safety and recreational pursuits.

 Alliance creation

-The AGATE Alliance was launched in 1994 and born out of an effort to stem the gradual decline of general aviation innovation in the United States.
-It played an instrumental role in the forging of joint technology development and testing partnerships between Government, industry and vital non-profit contributors.
+The AGATE Alliance was launched in 1994 and born out of an effort to stem the gradual decline of general aviation innovation in the United States that began in the 1980's and continued into the 1990's.
+The AGATE research agenda played an instrumental role in the forging of joint technology development, flight testing, and certification through partnerships between Government, industry and vital non-profit contributors.

 The AGATE Alliance was organized as an operating alliance between government, industry, and academia established to develop new ways of reviving the troubled general aviation industry.
 The Alliance was the product of two years of government-industry collaboration.
 The Alliance, composed of representatives from each partnership sector, was formed to give the revitalization effort formal structure.
 It will also leverage and focus resources for higher risk efforts with higher payoffs.

 The decline of general aviation

 General aviation, defined as all flying except the military services and commercial airlines, had fallen from its position of economic prominence in the late 1970s to record lows in the mid-1980s before recovering in the late 1990s.
 American GA aircraft production numbers declined down from 18,000 in 1978 to 954 in 1993, an all-time low.
 Regulatory restrictions, liability claims and a withering of the product innovation pipeline took their toll on the industry, driving up prices and causing some businesses to file for bankruptcy.